gradle/gradle/design-docs/testing-toolkit.md

 - UnexpectedBuildFailure and Success should have-a BuildResult
 - Tooling API exceptions and infrastructure failures should be wrapped and provide build information (e.g. stdout)

-## Story: Classes under test are visible to build scripts

-When using the plugin development plugin, plugins under test are visible to build scripts.

-### Implementation

-- Infer the classpath for classes under test classpath
-    - When running from the plugin dev plugin, use the main source set's runtime classpath.
-    - When running from the IDE, could use a generated resource or perhaps infer from the runtime classpath in the test JVM.
-- Add or expand sample to demonstrate this feature.
-- Add some brief user guide material.

-### Test coverage

-* The classpath of the tooling API execution is set up properly.
-    * Class files of project sources under test (e.g. plugin classes) are added to classpath of the tooling API execution.
-        * A plugin class under test can be referenced and tested in build script by type and id.
-        * A custom task class under test can be referenced and tested in build script by type.
-        * Arbitrary classes under test can be referenced and tested in build script.
-    * Classes originating from external libraries used by classes under tests are added to classpath of the tooling API execution.
-* IDEA and Eclipse projects are configured to run these tests.
-Manually verify that this works (in IDEA say).
-* Manually verify that when using an IDE, a breakpoint can be added in production classes, the test run, and the breakpoint hit.

 ## Story: Test build code against different Gradle versions

 Extend the capabilities of `GradleRunner` to allow for testing a build against more than one Gradle version.
 The typical use case is to check the runtime compatibility of build logic against a